edmcmanwich/artist-statement/artistStatement.md

 from various schools and regions whose projects focus on performatively researching communications ideology.
-Organizing primarily through a continuously in progress unsent Gmail draft, our collective work has allowed me to investigate concepts that are related to themes found in my own practice, like the digital post-private self.
+Organizing primarily through a continuously in progress unsent Gmail draft, our collective work has allowed me to investigate concepts related to my own practice, like the digital post-private self.

 The intention of my work is not to produce new meanings that should be read in place of the originals.
 This would have the same effect